 - a) Children in Looked Authority Care or Previously in Local Authority Care a 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order.
 A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989). - b) Health and Special Access Reasons Medical, health, social and special access reasons will be applied in accordance with the school's legal obligations, in particular those under the Equality Act 2010.
 Priority will be given to those children whose mental or physical impairment means they have a demonstrable and significant need to attend a particular school.
 Equally this priority will apply to children whose parents'/guardians' physical or mental health or social needs mean that they have a demonstrable and significant need to attend a particular school.
-Such claims will need to be supported by written evidence from a suitably qualified medical or other practitioner who can demonstrate a special connection between these needs and the particular school. - c) Current Family Association a brother or sister in the same school at the time of entry where the family continue to live at the same address as when the sibling was admitted or if they have moved live within 2 miles of the school, or have moved to a property nearer the school than the previous property as defined by the 'Nearness' criterion (see below).
-In this context a sibling means children who live as sister or brother in the same house, including natural brothers and sisters, adopted siblings, stepbrothers or sisters and foster brothers or sisters - d) Children of Permanent Members of Staff Children of staff who work at the school, full time with at least two years' continuous employment or where the Trust considers a member of staff has been recruited for a position for which there is demonstrable skill shortage. - Nearness of children's home to school we use the distance between the child's permanent home address and the school, measured in a straight line using the National Land and Property Gazetteer (NPLG) address point data.
+Such claims will need to be supported by written evidence from a suitably qualified medical or other practitioner who can demonstrate a special connection between these needs and the particular school. - c) Current Family Association a brother or sister in the same school at the time of entry.
+In this context a sibling means children who live as sister or brother in the same house, including natural brothers and sisters, adopted siblings, stepbrothers or sisters and foster brothers or sisters - d) Children of Permanent Members of Staff Children of staff who work at the school, full time with at least two years' continuous employment or where the Trust considers a member of staff has been recruited for a position for which there is demonstrable skill shortage. - e) Nearness of children's home to school we use the distance between the child's permanent home address and the school, measured in a straight line using the National Land and Property Gazetteer (NPLG) address point data.
 Distances are measured from a point defined as within the child's home to a point defined as within the school as specified by NLPG.
 The same address point on the school site is used for everybody.
 Random allocation undertaken by a person unconnected with the Academy Trust will be used as a tie break to decide who has highest priority for admission if the distance between a child's home and the school is equidistant in two or more cases.